2 Bed, 2 Bath, 1350 Sqft

 Given the expansion of the Chicago railroad system in the 1800s, this Near North Side area experienced a significant amount of activity and became quite the bustling industry hot spot.
 Deemed the "Smokey Hollow", the area suffered from intense industrial pollution.
 As time progressed, however, the north bank of the Chicago River continued to grow and became home to a community of many Irish and Sicilian immigrants.

 The once highly industrialized area then underwent quite a transformation as the years passed.
-With the events of World War II having a major impact on all cities, particularly the River North area of Chicago, the manufacturing industry experienced a slump which led to the demise of many factories.
-What lined the streets of the once booming industrial downtown neighborhood were vacant warehouses, and alas, the warehouse district was born and then quickly disappeared.
+With the events of World War II having a significant impact on all cities, particularly the River North area of Chicago, the manufacturing industry experienced a slump which led to the demise of many factories.
+What lined the streets of the once-booming industrial downtown neighborhood were vacant warehouses, and alas, the warehouse district was born and then quickly disappeared.
 By the 1970s, the demand for warehouses decreased, and the abundance of storehouses closed.
 What became of the ever-changing neighborhood was a bunch of vacant buildings which were no longer serving any purpose.

-Even in the midst of unstable economic conditions, there are many employers in the Chicago River North area due to the abundance of galleries, shops and restaurants, as well as professional offices throughout the neighborhood.
-Bar and nightclub owners have particularly targeted River North, as the location is key for attracting the young, urban professionals living in today's Chicagoland area.
+Even in the midst of unstable economic conditions, there are many employers in the Chicago River North area due to the abundance of galleries, shops, and restaurants, as well as professional offices throughout the neighborhood.
+Bar and nightclub owners have mainly targeted River North, as the location is critical for attracting the young, urban professionals living in today's Chicagoland area.
 A convenient, centralized location indeed, River North boats plenty of accessible public transit options located within walking distance to almost everything in sight.
 Whether a commuter by day or a visitor by night, there are transportation options at all hours of the day and night to meet varying needs.

 The River North neighborhood is conveniently accessible by the Chicago Transit Authority’s Red Line "el" train, Brown Line "el" train, and various bus routes including the #22 Clark route and the #36 Broadway route.
 Access our CTA neighborhood guide and view properties for sale located near the CTA.

-The River North area also includes the Gallery District, which has the largest number of galleries in any area of the US, other than Manhattan.
+The River North area also includes the Gallery District, which has the most significant number of galleries in any area of the US, other than Manhattan.
 One of the tallest buildings in the world, Trump Tower, also dominates the River North neighborhood skyline.
 Perfect for any ordinary night out or special occasion, the world-renowned condominium and hotel extravaganza is home to Sixteen, Rebar, and The Terrace at the Trump.

-Conveniently located within the heart of Chicago, residents and visitors are steps from Michigan Ave and the Loop.
+Conveniently located in the heart of Chicago, residents and visitors are steps from Michigan Ave and the Loop.
 What was once an area predominately consisting of warehouses and factories is now considered a booming commercial and upscale, residential neighborhood.
 In short, the River North neighborhood is an ongoing, contextual metamorphosis.
 A vibrant and lively area to say the least, Chicago renters and buyers alike enjoy downtown Chicago living at its finest!